joycenerd/yolov5-svhn-detection/README.md

 * output: `answer.json`

 ## Submit the results
-Run this command to `zip` your submission file:
+Run this command to compress your submission file:
 ```
 zip answer.zip answer.json
 ```